 The programme of this Workshop will include keynote addresses, plenary presentations, discussions and a poster session on the following topics:

-The morning plenary sessions will be dedicated to invited talks and a few presentations proposed by the participants.
+The morning plenary sessions will be dedicated to invited talks and presentations proposed by the participants.
 The afternoon sessions will be organized as splinter meetings distributed in two or more rooms dealing with different topics with the presence of a moderator and a rapporteur.
 Kindly note that the Workshop organizers may modify the number and themes of sessions of the final programme.
 The detailed Workshop programme will be made available on this website at a later stage.

 In addition, a first prototype of an Open Universe portal, developed at ASI will be available at the time of the workshop at www.openuniverse.asi.it